South Yemen: Education

 Democratic Yemen had a "National Science Day" on 10 September.

 According to the UNESCO in 1985, education in Democratic Yemen was considered the best in the Arabian Peninsula and 98% of the population were considered literate.
+Adult literacy in Arab Republic of Yemen in 1980 was 40%.

 Sports

 In 1976, the South Yemen national football team participated in the AFC Asian Cup, where the team lost to Iraq 1–0 and to Iran 8–0.
 They entered their only World Cup qualification campaign in 1986 and were knocked out in the first round by Bahrain.
 On 2 September 1965, South Yemen played their first international match in the 4th Arab Games against the United Arab Republic, to whom they lost 14–0.
 On 5 November 1989, South Yemen played its last international match against Guinea, to whom they lost 1–0.
 The team stopped playing when the North and South united in 1990 to form the modern state of Yemen.

 In 1988, the South Yemen Olympic team made its debut in the Summer Olympics in Seoul.
 Sending only five athletes, the country won no medals.
 This was the only time the country went to the Olympics until unification in 1990.